dotnet/AspNetCore.Docs/aspnetcore/grpc/basics.md

 The tooling package will generate the C# types representing the messages defined in the included *.proto* files.

-For server side assets, an abstract service base type is generated.
+For server-side assets, an abstract service base type is generated.
 The base type contains the definitions of all the gRPC calls contained in the *.proto* file.
 You then create a concrete service implementation derives from this base type and implements the logic for the gRPC calls.
-For the `greet.proto` example described previously, an abstract `GreeterBase` type that contains a virtual `SayHello` method is generated.
+For the `greet.proto` the example described previously, an abstract `GreeterBase` type that contains a virtual `SayHello` method is generated.
 A concrete implementation `GreeterService` overrides the method and implements the logic handling the gRPC call.

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Server/Services/GreeterService.cs?name=snippet)]

-For client side assets, a concrete client type is generated.
+For client-side assets, a concrete client type is generated.
 The gRPC calls in the *.proto* file are translated to methods on the concrete type which can be called.
-For the `greet.proto` example described previously, a concrete `GreeterClient` type is generated.
+For the `greet.proto` the example described previously, a concrete `GreeterClient` type is generated.
 The `GreeterClient` type contains a `SayHello` method that can be called to initiate a gRPC call to the server.

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Client/Program.cs?highlight=9-11&name=snippet)]